joseffie/gulp-joseffie-settings/README.md

    npm run js:lint — fixes all errors in JS code.
 ```

 2. A more automatic way, immediately with a push to the Github repository.
-If you have a repository, you can run the command `git add .` in the console.
+If you have a repository, you can run the command `git add` in the console.
 ESlint will automatically check styles with husky + lint-stage.
 Then you can commit your project.

-## An interesting fact: when I add pug-linter to the assembly, it will actually be ready.